gastonlucca/Gaston-Portfolio/README.md

 **What is Platforming & Coverage BI?** Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​

-Platforming & Coverage BI is the new tool of reference to positively influence your platforming and coverage.
+Platforming & Coverage BI is the BI tool of reference to positively influence your platforming and coverage.
 It will enable Sales Excellence, Sales Leaders, and Sales Managers to:​​

 Key Features
 - Understand their gaps in platforming ​& coverage